-This report takes the prices calculated in the Stern Review (Stern, 2007) as its basis to monetize the cost of carbon.
-Social cost of carbon (SCC) is the theoretical willingness to pay to reduce the emissions of carbon.
-In the Stern Review, different levels of social costs have been calculated based on the projected trajectory of carbon emissions in the future.
-In the BaU scenario, the social cost of carbon rises to as much as US\$85/tCO2e and along a trajectory to maintain the emissions rate at 550 ppm CO2e, the price of carbon would be US\$ 30/tCO2e and finally, along a trajectory to maintain the level at 450 ppm tCO2e, the price will fall further to US\$ 25/tCO2e.
+In 2007, the Stern Review also provided a basis to monetize the cost of carbon (Stern, 2007).
+It proposed a 'Social Cost of Carbon' (SCC) which is the cost of impacts associated with an additional unit of greenhouse gas emissions.
+In the Review, different levels of social costs were calculated based on the projected trajectory of carbon emissions in the future.
+In the BaU scenario, the social cost of carbon rises to as much as US\$85/ tCO2e and along a trajectory to maintain the emissions rate at 550 ppm CO2e, the price of carbon would be US\$ 30/ tCO2e and finally, along a trajectory to maintain the level at 450 ppm tCO2e, the price will fall further to US\$ 25/ tCO2e.
 Stabilisation at 450 ppm CO2e implies an 85% reduction from BaU in 2050 and at 550 ppm CO2e will imply a reduction of 60-65%.